 The CSA Security as a Service (SaaS) document show clearly that there is a gap between the ability of the CSA SaaS devices to have a vendor neutral, inoperable protocol that allow the multiple of network security devices to communicate passing provisioning and informational data.
-Each of the 10 implementation agreements points to this as a shortage.
-The I2NSF yang models and protocol is needed according to the CSA SaaS documents.
+Each of the 10 implementation agreements points to this as a shortcoming.
+Standard I2NSF YANG models and an I2NSF protocol are needed according to the CSA SaaS documents.